elo-lang/elo/README.md

 allow developers to **build software intuitively**, without having to deal with too complex programming knowledge often associated with (or even required by) modern compiled programming languages.
-Elo has the goal to have a **clean and objective syntax**, but still have most part (or even the same amount) of performance and reliability when compared with other compiled programming languages.

 ## Development
 Elo is in its early stages of development, we are still brainstorming a lot.